spromicky/StepSlider/README.md

 Run `carthage update` to build the framework and drag the built `StepSlider.framework` into your Xcode project.

+### Swift Package Manager

+Start `1.8.0` StepSlider can be integrated in your Xcode project.
+When adding new package search `StepSlider` and select version `1.8.0` or above.

 ### Manual Installation

 Just copy `StepSlider` class to your project.